 };

-), which is recursively called by passing itself to the stat
+, which is recursively called and passes itself to the function stat

-function.
-With each new call, it processes one file and reduces the items
+.
+With each new call, this function processes one file and reduces the items

-array, which contains the unprocessed files.
-The second parameter it accumulates the result, which at the end is passed to the callback function cb
+array, which contains unprocessed files.
+As a second parameter, it collects the result, which at the end is passed to the callback cb

-(passed as the second argument to the getFileOwners
+given by the second argument of the getFileOwners

 The Hexlet support team or other students will answer you.